Teacher burnout is a real thing.

 Don’t let them.

-Let those three words empower you, inspire you, motivate you!
+Let those three words empower you, inspire you, and motivate you!

 MAKE A CHANGE